spford/cs361-p2/README.md

 which I hope wasn't too bad given the similarity.
-Perhaps in a twist of good fortune, I was able to review Ford's near perfect implementation with fresh eyes and give the final missing pieces to advance our work to the next tier of being a more robust solution which was mostly surrounding the delicate process of correctly implementing the epsilon transition.
+Perhaps in a twist of good fortune, I was able to review Ford's near perfect implementation with fresh eyes and give the final missing pieces to advance our work to the next tier of being a more robust solution which was mostly surrounding the delicate process of correctly implementing the epsilon transition.<br />
 Luis Acosta

 ## Compiling and Using